WenshuaiJiangCorn/sl-experiment-wj/README.md

 ## Data Acquisition Systems

-A Data Acquisition (and Runtime Control) system can be broadly defined as a collection of hardware and software tools used to conduct experiments and acquire scientific data.
-Each data acquisition system can use one or more machines (PCs) to acquire the data, with this library typically running on the **main** data acquisition machine.
+A data acquisition (and runtime control) system can be broadly defined as a collection of hardware and software tools used to conduct training or experiment sessions that acquire scientific data.
+Each data acquisition system can use one or more machines (PCs) to acquire the data, with this library (sl-experiment) typically running on the **main** data acquisition machine.
 Additionally, each system typically uses a Network Attached Storage (NAS), a remote storage server, or both to store the data after the acquisition safely (with redundancy and parity).

-Primarily, each data acquisition system is built around the main tool used to acquire brain activity data.
+In the Sun lab, each data acquisition system is built around the main tool used to acquire the brain activity data.
 For example, the main system in the Sun lab is the [Mesoscope-VR](#mesoscope-vr-data-acquisition-system) system, which uses the [2-Photon Random Access Mesoscope (2P-RAM)](https://elifesciences.org/articles/14472).
 All other components of that system are built around the Mesoscope to facilitate the acquisition of the brain activity data.
-Due to this inherent specialization, each data acquisition system in the lab is treated as an independent unit that requires custom software to both acquire and process the resultant data.
+Due to this inherent specialization, each data acquisition system in the lab is treated as an independent unit that requires custom software to acquire, preprocess, and process the resultant data.

 ***Note!*** Since each data acquisition system is unique, the section below will be iteratively expanded to include system-specific assembly instructions for **each supported acquisition system**.
 Commonly, updates to this section